ShravaniBhosale999/SystemPulse/README.md

 # SystemPulse – Automated System Monitoring & Log Generator

-SystemPulse is a Python-based automated system monitoring tool that periodically captures system resource usage and running process information and stores it in structured log files for analysis.
+Developed a system monitoring tool that tracks CPU, memory, and disk usage and automatically generates logs for system performance analysis.
+This project demonstrates concepts used in cloud infrastructure monitoring and system administration.

 ## Features
 - Monitors CPU usage